-Customer satisfaction (CSAT) has long been a measurement used to help companies understand how well their agents and the customer service organization as a whole have been performing.
-Most likely you’re quite familiar with this metric, and you probably also know that CSAT surveys keep it simple by asking customers a single question: how would you rate the customer service you received?
+Customer satisfaction (CSAT) help companies measure how well their agents and the customer service organization satisfy tour customers.
+Most likely you’re quite familiar with this metric, and you probably also know that CSAT surveys keep it simple by asking customers short questions, such as: how would you rate the customer service you received or were you satisfied?

-When a customer service organization sets up automated CSAT surveys, it’s usually via a ticketing system—for example, a company’s surveys can be triggered by a change in ticket status (to “resolved”) and then sent during a predetermined time frame (say, 24 hours after the ticket was closed).
-However, your team isn’t necessarily bound to any default settings—in fact, you might find that customizing your CSAT surveys can reap greater rewards over time.
+When a customer service organization collects feedback an automated customer satisfaction survey, it’s usually via a ticketing system—for example, a survey can be triggered by a change in ticket status (to “resolved”) and then sent during a predetermined time frame (say, 24 hours after the ticket was closed).
+However, your team isn’t necessarily bound to any default settings—in fact, you might find that best practices for customizing your customer satisfaction survey can reap greater rewards over time.

 Through experimentation and analytics, you might determine that your users will be more likely to respond if the survey comes shortly after an interaction has finished.
 Are most of your tickets resolved within just a few minutes?
 Perhaps you want to send it right away, while the interaction is fresh in your customer’s mind.
 Or are tickets re-opened often, sometimes within hours?
 In that case—especially if a ticket is mistakenly closed—you might want to wait longer so your results aren’t skewed by an irritated customer.
 (Of course, if resolved tickets get reopened on a regular basis, you have already identified one roadblock to customer satisfaction.)

-The CSAT survey’s simplicity lends itself well to analyzing trends in customer satisfaction, and companies that focus on improving their scores give themselves a competitive boost in the marketplace.
-By customizing how and when these surveys reach customers, you can learn more about what’s working in your customer service organization—and what’s not.
+The simplicity of the customer satisfaction survey lends itself well to analyzing trends in customer satisfaction, and companies that focus on improving their scores give themselves a competitive boost in the marketplace.
+By customizing how and when these surveys reach customers, you can learn more about what’s contributing to CSAT in your customer service organization—and what’s not.